lpsinger/userguide/procedures/superevents.rst

 Superevents
 ===========

-Superevents are a new abstraction to unify gravitational-wave candidates from multiple search pipelines.
+Superevents are an abstraction to unify gravitational-wave candidates from multiple search pipelines.
 Each superevent is intended to represent a single astrophysical event.